Kokanee Salmon Fishing in Colorado

-It may be hard to tell you are looking at a kokanee, and this holds true even after you have hooked one.
-During the spawn, males turn a reddish brown color and fat ones can look like rocks on the bottom.
+It may be hard to tell you are looking at kokanee, and this holds true even after you have hooked one.
+During the spawn, males turn a reddish-brown color and fat ones can look like rocks on the bottom.
 When you hook one, they will often remain still for a while until they realize that they are hooked.

 Lures to Use

 There is much controversy over what lure to use to catch kokanee, but most rigs have some similar traits.
 The majority of successful setups include a brightly colored egg pattern alongside a nymph that is heavily weighted.
 You should have a thick hook to penetrate a boney jaw.

 Anglers will often hook females in the mouth because they try to pick up an egg pattern lure with their mouths.
 However, you may also hook a male in the tail as he tries to fertilize that same egg pattern lure.
 Either way, set your drag stiffly to handle that initial run.